GGiecold-zz/PySCUBA/README.md

 * starting a terminal;
 * running ```$ pip install PySCUBA```.

-Nonetheless, please ensure those prerequisites have been met before proceeding further.
-In particular, PyQt might have to be installed manually.
+Nonetheless, please ensure all those prerequisites have been met before proceeding any further.
+In particular, ```PyQt``` might have to be installed manually.
 In addition, note that you might need to run this using ```sudo``` depending on your Python installation.

 Alternatively, you can also get PySCUBA from source by downloading a tarball or zip archive from the corresponding GitHub page.
-Once you have downloaded and unpacked the source, you can navigate into the root source directory and run:
+Once you have downloaded and unpacked the source, navigate into the root source directory and run:

 ```$ python setup.py install```